DRY Kubernetes manifests with Kustomize

 (...)

-Deploy Kustomized resources
+Deploy resources managed with Kustomize

-Here is how we can deploy Kubernetes resources from manifests generated with Kustomize:
+Here is how we can deploy Kubernetes resources from manifests generated with 'Kustomize':

 # Deploy all resources